kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 ```

 * The "subPipelineId" property holds the sub pipeline internal Id in algorithm (as given in startRawSubPipeline/startStoredSubPipeline events).
-* The "error" property holds the error message text from sub pipeline.
+* The "error" property holds the error message text from the sub pipeline.

 ### Event: subPipelineDone